aaronzhongg/SOFTENG700_Project76/README.md

 -Ensure that odin2-api-1.0-SNAPSHOT.jar and remote-shared-components-1.0-SNAPSHOT.jar are present in the root folder

 -Connect mobile device, then run the app from Android Studios using the device.
 This will install the app apk onto the device for future use.

+-If the app crashes, ensure that permissions for the app are allowed in the device settings